coralogix/terraform-coralogix-aws/modules/firehose/README.md

 ```

 ### Additional Statistics
-Provide a list of additional statistics for the specified metrics.
+Provides a list of additional statistics for the specified metrics.
 For each entry, specify one or more metrics (metric_name and namespace) and a list of corresponding statistics to include in the CloudWatch metric stream.

 Depending on the `output_format` variable configured.
 The `json` format would support streaming of statistics provided by CloudWatch and the `opentelemetry0.7` (default) supports streaming percentile statistics (p99 etc.).